 The Descendants – 4.5 stars

 All the characters ring true, from the wife’s grief-stricken and angry father (Robert Forster) to the rebellious daughter (Shailene Woodley) to his wife’s scared lover (Matthew Lillard) to his shattered wife (Judy Greer).
-Particularly strong is Nick Krause as Woodley’s boyfriend, who happens along to be with her as she comes back from college to deal with the tragedy.
-He could have been ill-used as the clueless stoner/comedic relief, and while he is funny at moments, he’s also real and his placement is deft.
+Particularly strong is Nick Krause as Woodley’s boyfriend, who accompanies Woodley as she comes back from college to deal with the tragedy.
+He could have been ill-used as the clueless stoner/comedic relief, and while he is funny at moments, he’s also poignant, another burden Clooney has to carry, but perhaps the only one who can actually assist.

 The film meanders a little, and it tests Clooney’s depth (plus audience credulity – what wife cheats on George Clooney?), but those are nits.
 This is a rich portrait.